archseer/enigma/README.md

     (allows a much simpler yielding implementation)

 Future possibilities:
-- Be able to run the Erlang bootstrap (and all OTP)
 - Be able to run Elixir
 - Write more documentation about more sparsely documented BEAM aspects (binary matching, time wheel, process monitors, etc).
 - Feature parity with OTP
 - Explore using immix as a GC for Erlang
 - BIF as a generator function (yield to suspend/on reduce)
+- Provide built-in adapter modules for [hyper](https://github.com/hyperium/hyper) as a Plug Adapter / HTTP client.
 - Cross-compile to WebAssembly ([threading](https://rustwasm.github.io/2018/10/24/multithreading-rust-and-wasm.html) is coming)
 - Use Commentz-Walter for binary matching. ["Commentz-Walter is an algorithm that combines Aho-Corasick with Boyer-Moore.
 (Only implementation I know of is in GNU grep.)"](https://github.com/rust-lang/regex/issues/197))

-## Initial non-goals
+### Initial non-goals

-Until we can run a large subset of OTP code, it doesn't make sense to consider these.
+Until the VM doesn't reach a certain level of completeness, it doesn't make sense to consider these.

 - Distributed Erlang nodes
 - Tracing / debugging support
 - BEAM compatible NIFs / FFI

-Note: NIF/FFI compatibility with OTP is going to be quite some work.
-Until then, a rust-style NIF interface will be available.
+Note: NIF/FFI ABI compatibility with OTP is going to be quite some work.
+But, a rust-style NIF interface will be available.
+It would also probably be possible to make an adapter compatible with [rustler](https://github.com/rusterlium/rustler).

 ## Feature status

-This section is a quick overview of what's supported, and what's the next general features that will be worked on.

-You can view a detailed breakdown on [opcode](/notes/opcodes.org) or [BIF](/notes/bifs.org) progress.
+You can view a detailed progress breakdown on [opcodes](/notes/opcodes.org) or [BIFs](/notes/bifs.org).

-Plan:

-- [x] implement enough instructions to run bootstrap
+#### Roadmap

-- [x] implement enough BIFs to get preloaded bootstrap to load
+- [x] Implement enough instructions and BIFs to get the preloads to load.
-- [ ] implement enough to get the full system to boot (`init:start`)
+- [x] Get the full OTP kernel/stdlib to boot (`init:start`).
+- [x] Get the Eshell to run.
-- [ ] get the REPL to run
+- [ ] Get IEx to run.
-- [ ] get OTP tests to run
+- [ ] Get OTP tests to run.

-Features:
+#### Features

 - [x] Floating point math ([float registers](https://pdfs.semanticscholar.org/7347/354eaaad96d40e12ea4373178b784fc39bfc.pdf))
 - [x] Spawn & message sending
 - [x] Lambdas / anonymous functions
 - [x] Stack traces
 - [x] Exceptions
-- [x] Process Dictionary
+- [x] Process dictionary
-- [x] Links
-- [x] Monitors
 - [x] Signal queue
+- [x] Links & monitors
 - [x] error_handler system hooks (export stubs)
-- [ ] Deep term comparison (lists, tuples, maps)
+- [x] Deep term comparison (lists, tuples, maps)
 - [ ] Timers
 - [x] Maps
-  - [x] Basic type implementation
-  - [x] BIF functions
-  - [x] Map specific opcodes
 - [ ] Binaries
   - [x] Basic type implementation
   - [ ] Binary building